alephium/docs/docs/ralph/asset-permission-system.md

 When `marketPlace.listNFT` is executed by the VM, it is authorized to spend `1.1` ALPH and `1` token from the caller of the script.
-If `marketPlace.listNFT` in turm calls other methods, it can approve a subset of these approved assets to that method as well.
+If `marketPlace.listNFT` in turn calls other methods, it can approve a subset of these approved assets to that method as well.
 For example, in `marketPlace.listNFT` we have the following code to create a NFT
 listing: